-Andrew Pratt was named as Auburn's associate head coach on June 7, 2013.
-He comes to Auburn after spending the last two years as head coach at Tulane.
+Andrew Pratt begins his second season as Auburn's associate head coach for the 2014-15 season.
+He joined the Tigers' staff on June 7, 2013, after spending the previous two years as head coach at Tulane.

 During his two seasons at Tulane, Pratt compiled an impressive record which includes an appearance at the 2013 NCAA Championship, appearances at both the 2012 and 2013 NCAA Regionals, the 2013 Conference USA title, 11 Top-5 finishes, 12 Top-10 finishes and being named the 2013 Conference USA Coach of the Year.

 Pratt comes to The Plains after guiding Tulane to one of the finest seasons in program history.
 He led the Green Wave to a Conference USA title, a school-best runner-up finish at the NCAA East Regionals and to a school-record ninth-place finish at the NCAA Championships.
 Tulane posted eight Top-5 finishes in 11 tournaments, which included four runner-up showings, and completed the season ranked 13th in the final Golfstat.com poll.

 Along the way, Tulane set 11 team or individual single season and career records and four golfers completed the year ranked among Golfstat.com's Top-100.
 For his efforts, Pratt was named the 2013 Conference USA and Louisiana Golf Coach of the Year.